-Effective cash flow management is crucial.
-Although it's a challenge and you need to be making enough sales, there are many things you can do to ensure sufficient cash enters your business when you need it to.
+Effective cash flow management is crucial to running your business.
+Although it's a challenge and you need to be making enough sales, there are many ways to keep your cash flow positive and make sure sufficient cash enters your business when you need it.

 The well-worn business cliché is true: turnover is vanity; profit is sanity; cash is reality.
 But what does it mean?

 Well, it's not simply a question of how much you sell or how much margin you add, it's how much cash you have available to you.
-Many profitable and seemingly successful businesses have failed because they haven't been able to pay their bills on demand.
+Many profitable and seemingly successful businesses have failed because cash flow has faltered.
+As a result, they haven't been able to pay bills on demand.

-To avoid nasty surprises, you must remain aware of your cash position at all times.
-Basically, this is how much you owe, how much you're owed and how much you have in the bank.
+To avoid nasty surprises, you must remain aware of your cash flow at all times.
+Basically, you should be able to see how much you owe, how much you're owed and how much you have in the bank.

 Sales forecasting can be difficult for those who lack experience.
 Having a good knowledge of your market helps.
 Then you can estimate, with some level of reliability, what you will sell, when and how much revenue this will generate.